Mini factsheet: Fat facts

 Polyunsaturated fats offer many health benefits too – there are two main types:

-• Omega-6 fats provide energy and are used in our immune system.
-Linoleic acid (LA) is an essential fatty acid – we can’t make it so we need it in the diet.
+- Omega-6 fats provide energy and support the immune system.
+Linoleic acid (LA) is an essential fatty acid that must come from the diet.

-• Omega-3 fats are essential for healthy hearts and minds!
-They can increase ‘good’ cholesterol, lower blood pressure and reduce the build-up of fatty substances in our arteries.
+- Omega-3 fats are essential for healthy hearts and minds!
+They can increase ‘good’ cholesterol, lower blood pressure and reduce the build-up of unhealthy fatty substances in your arteries.
+They are anti-inflammatory, may help combat arthritis and lower dementia risk.
+Alpha¬linolenic acid (ALA) is found in flaxseed and walnuts.
+Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are found in oily fish and algae but can be made in small amounts in the body from ALA.

 Plant omega-3’s are best